Updated to take account of the automated decision-making rules under the General Data Protection Regulation, in force from 25 May 2018.

 This Northern Ireland industrial tribunal decision is a good example of how an employer can indirectly discriminate against a female job applicant by making it a requirement to have a number of years' relevant experience within a narrow time frame, something that is more difficult for women who have been raising a family to achieve.

-A model letter to inform an unsuccessful job applicant that there is an alternative vacancy that may be suitable for him or her.
+A model letter to inform an unsuccessful job applicant that there is an alternative vacancy that may be suitable for them.

 HR and legal information and guidance relating to shortlisting job candidates.